abhisheknishantpuresoftware/ha/googlebackup/README.md

 ## Configuration

 ### `fromPattern`
 This pattern is used to identify a list of files to backup.
-That list is then pared down by checking Google Drive to see if any files in the list have already been backed up by this add-on.
-This check is performed to avoid backing up the same file twice (Google Drive allows duplicate files with the same name).
+That list is then pared down by checking Google Drive to see if any files in the list have already been backed up to avoid backing up the same file twice (Google Drive allows duplicate files with the same name).

 Note that this add-on can only see files on your Google Drive that it created itself.
 Therefore, if you have backed up some of your snapshots on your own to Google Drive, this add-on will not be aware of those and it will back them up anyway.